bitwarden/help/_articles/directory-connector/directory-sync.md

 tags: []
 ---

-Bitwarden supports syncing users and/or groups from outside directories through the use of the **Bitwarden Directory Connector** tool.
+Bitwarden supports syncing users and/or groups from outside directories through the use of the **Bitwarden Directory Connector** application.

 The following directories are supported:

 - Active Directory
+- Any LDAP-based directory
 - Azure Active Directory
 - G Suite (Google)
-- Any other LDAP-based directory
+- Okta

 {% note %}
 Directory sync is only available to enterprise organizations.